Wennington, London

-Wennington is a small village in the London Borough of Havering, in east London.
+Wennington is a village in Greater London and is located in the London Borough of Havering.
 It is situated 14.8 miles (23.8 km) east of Charing Cross.
 Wennington was an ancient parish in the county of Essex that was abolished for civil purposes in 1934.
-It is peripheral to London, forming a ribbon development extending from the eastern edge of the urban sprawl and surrounded by the Metropolitan Green Belt.
+It is surrounded by the Metropolitan Green Belt.
 Wennington was added to Hornchurch Urban District in 1934 and has formed part of Greater London since 1965.

 History

 Wennington is recorded in the Domesday Book of 1086 as Wemtuna.
 The manor had only three households and was in the possession of Westminster Abbey.
 The Church of England parish church, St Mary and St Peter's, dates from the 12th century.

 The parish included the Thameside area of Coldharbour, the Wennington Marshes and the village of Wennington.
 The Wennington parish became part of the Romford Poor Law Union in 1836.
 It was the smallest parish in the union with a population of 127.
 In 1875 the parish became part of the Romford rural sanitary district.
 In 1894 the Romford Rural District was created and Wennington gained a parish council.

 Following a county review order in 1934, and in anticipation of suburban house building, Wennington became part of an expanded Hornchurch Urban District and the parish council was abolished.
 In 1965, Hornchurch Urban District was abolished, and Wennington became part of the London Borough of Havering in Greater London.

 On 19 July 2022, Wennington was hit by a wildfire during the 2022 United Kingdom heat wave.
 At least 18 houses were burnt down and many others damaged, while around 90 families were evacuated from the village with a rescue centre set up in a nearby hotel.
 Around 15 fire engines and 100 firefighters were sent to the scene by London Fire Brigade.
 The fire reportedly started from a compost heap which spontaneously combusted, with flames subsequently spreading along a garden fence.